hanssy130/Tutors4Zoomers/README.md

 3. Clone this repository.
 4. In the folder, initialize npm by entering `npm init` in Terminal/Command Line.
 5. Enter `npm install` and it will automatically detect the dependencies from package.json (e.g. Express, Socket, etc).
-6. To run a local server, enter `npm index.js`.
+6. To run a local server, enter `node index.js`.
 ***!Warning!*** To use socket.io locally, ensure that the local host port is selected in `/public/sketch.js` and `/public/sessionlist.js`.

+## 2b) Accounts & Passwords
+For access to the Mongo Database and Cloudinary image database, please contact `hsy3@my.bcit.ca`.

+## 2c) Repository Organization
+`index.js` contains the server code and is responsible for initializing everything.

+The `/views` folder holds all of our Express (.ejs) pages.
+Everything the client will see is there.

+The `/public` folder contains JavaScript, CSS, and images used for the website.

+`Procfile` is let's Heroku initialize the server through index.js

 # Video Chat Implementation
 The video chat implementation is built using WebRTC, socket.io.
 By using getUserMedia() to capture user stream, RTCPeerConnection is then used to set up connection between users to allow data transfer.
 Note: user need to establish a TURN/STUN server to allow data transfer.
 We got our server from Twillio's services.